 - 2. Requirements: Buildings fronting on the designated street segments for Pedestrian Frontage Zones shall be subject to the following Ground Floor Limitations: - a.
-Ground floor uses shall be reserved for retail, restaurant, and publicly-oriented uses including but not limited to personal service, office, repair, and municipal uses. - b.
-Residential uses and non-residential uses not oriented to public access shall be allowed to have access from the building frontage zone by an entrance that leads to the upper floors of the building, or by an entrance to the rear of the building. - c.
-Residential uses and non-residential uses not oriented to public access shall be allowed on ground floors where: - 1) The use is within a building with frontage on the street and the use is set back a minimum of 60 feet from the street right of way (R.O.W.) line; or - 2) The PEDB may waive this requirement if it determines that street-front residential and/or other non-publicly oriented uses will not have an adverse impact on the continuity and vitality of the publicly-oriented street-front uses.
+Ground floor uses shall be reserved for retail, restaurant, and uses open to the public on an appointment or walk-in basis, including but not limited to personal service, office, repair, and municipal uses ("Publicly Oriented Uses). - b.
+Residential uses and non-residential uses which are not Publicly Oriented Uses shall be allowed to have access from the building frontage zone by an entrance that leads to the upper floors of the building, or by an entrance to the rear of the building. - c.
+Residential uses and non-residential uses which are not Publicly Oriented Uses shall be allowed on ground floors where: - 1) The use is within a building with frontage on the street and the use is set back a minimum of sixty feet from the street right of way (R.O.W.) line; or - 2) The PEDB may waive this requirement if it determines that street-front residential and/or other non-Publicly Oriented Uses will not have an adverse impact on the continuity and vitality of the Publicly Oriented uses.